Business team looking at new email encryption solution in action

 8. Artificial Intelligence (AI)

-Potential applications of AI include automating loans and insurance underwriting, customer communication such as chatbots and new cybersecurity measures.
+AI applications include automating loans and insurance underwriting, customer communication (e.g., chatbots), and new cybersecurity measures.

 "Whether in accelerated trading, automated call centres, real-time fraud prevention, or other financial services, AI is helping financial institutions drive the future of finance for their customers and clients."